vaishnavbhosale/onboarding-agent/README.md

 ---

-## 🧠 Memory & "What Next?"
+## 🧠 "What Next?"
 Feature

-The agent tracks each merchant's progress across all three steps:
+The agent tracks each merchant's onboarding progress and tells them exactly what step comes next:

 ```
 User:  "what next 27ABCDE1234F1Z4"
 Agent: "GST verified ✅.
 Please proceed with KYC verification."
 ```

-State is stored in **Redis** for fast, reliable lookups — even across restarts.
+Merchant state is held in-memory during the server session.
+See roadmap for planned persistence upgrade.

+---

 ## 🌍 Live Demo